isambard-sc/apply.isambard.ac.uk/docs/bristol/index.md

 - You need to check a checkbox to confirm that your project is non-commercial / research only.
 If your project is commercial, you should seek advice from [BriCS support][brics-support].
 Note, projects that are funded by commercial entities, but which are for research use only and conducted by Bristol-based PhD students or PDRAs are considered non-commercial.
 - You need to mark whether or not the project involves confidential, sensitive or GDPR-protected information.
 If this is the case, then you should seek advice from [BriCS support][brics-support].
 - You then need to upload two completed forms:
     - A [completed Compliance Assessment form][compliance-assessment].
 Navigate to [the link][compliance-assessment], fill in the form, and then download the completed form as a PDF.
 Follow the instructions in the PDF before continuing.
 For example, if you see "Please download and save this PDF and upload it with your research application", then you can continue to upload this form with your application.
-However, if the form asks you to contact your research office, then you need to get in touch with [DREI][contact-drei] to complete a more detailed compliance assessment, which you would then upload with your application.
+However, **if the form asks you to contact your research office, then you need to get in touch with [DREI][contact-drei] to complete a more detailed compliance assessment, which you would then upload with your application**.
     - A [completed Project Team Information form][project-team-form].
 Download the form from [the link][project-team-form], fill in the form, and then upload the completed form with your application.

 With these details, you can complete your application at [allocate.isambard.ac.uk][allocate-isambard].
 More detailed instructions on how to use the allocation system are [provided below](#how-to-complete-your-application).